-World Cup failure cost Scotland £8m - Maxwell
+World Cup failure cost Scotland £8m - SFA chief

 "Do we see progress since Steve took charge?
 Yes, there's no absolutely no argument about that.
 We want to see that continued progression."

-Maxwell says Scotland earned 9.5m euros for reaching Euro 2020 last summer - the men's national team's first major tournament since 1998 - and a similar figure was at stake for Qatar this winter.
+Maxwell said Scotland earned 9.5m euros (£8.2m) for reaching Euro 2020 last summer - the men's national team's first major tournament since 1998 - and a similar figure was at stake for Qatar this winter.

-"I think the World Cup was 9.5m dollars so it's actually a bit less given the exchange rate," he told BBC Scotland Sportsound.
+"I think the World Cup was $9.5m (£7.7m) so it's actually a bit less given the exchange rate," he told BBC Scotland Sportsound.

 "We don't lose it because we don't budget for it.
 That money lets you do things you can't do at the moment.
 It is the slush fund that allows us to do the bigger and better."